natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pvkv%20IV.md

 | '''40''' || 33&nbsp;''(+7)'' || 25&nbsp;''(+15)'' || 17&nbsp;''(+23)'' || 9&nbsp;''(+31)'' || 1&nbsp;''(+39)'' || No
 |-
 |}
+To go into battle with the turret empty, pack 33 (+7).

 === Machine guns ===
 {{Specs-Tank-Weapon|2}}